jojoalva/Crowdfunding_ETL/README.md

         5. Run the code within the file using the query tool.
 This will create the tables you require to load your data into.

-        6. Load each csv file into the tables contained with the schema for our 'crowdfunding_db' database.
+        6. Load each csv file into the tables contained with the schema for our 'crowdfunding_db' database, in the order specified below:
+                        1. category table
+                        2. contacts table
+                        3. subcategory table
+                        4. campaign table

         Refer to the link above for instructions on how to do this.

         7. You are now ready to load the 'queries' SQL source file.
 This is also held in the 'Resources' directory in this repository.